anoma/nspec/docs/tutorial/engines/base.juvix.md

 };
 ```

+In conclusion, we define the type `EngineType` which indicates that an engine type includes its local environment and a list of guarded actions (see Section [[Engines#on-engine-types |On Engine Types]]).
+It requires a type parameter, `EngineLocalState`, which defines data specific to each engine instance.
+For example, in a voting engine, `EngineLocalState` could be a record with fields like `votes` and `voters`, or simply the unit type if no local state is needed.

-Then, an engine type is represented by its local environment and a list of guarded actions.
-We use a list instead of a set because the order of the guarded actions is crucial.
-If multiple guards are satisfied, the actions are executed in the sequence they appear in the list.
+In `EngineType`, `List` is used for guarded actions to maintain their order.
+The sequence is crucial because if multiple guards are satisfied, actions are executed in the listed order.